iter8-tools/docs/docs/tutorials/load-test-grpc/ghaction.md

     - Select the workflow **end-to-end tests**.
     - Click the **Run workflow** button.

 4. When the workflow has completed, there will be a new entry for the execution.
-When selected, you will see a list of each job defined in the workflow, **local httpbin tests** and **local grpc tests**.
+Select the latest, then the entry for the **local grpc tests** job.
 The log for each execution of the Iter8 action, can be inspected by inspecting the steps labeled *Run iter8-tools/iter8-action@v1*.

 ### Reference

-A full list of options for the Iter8 action are [here](https://github.com/iter8-tools/iter8-action/tree/v1).
+- A full list of options for the Iter8 action are [here](https://github.com/iter8-tools/iter8-action/tree/v1).
+- A full list of the options for the `load-test-grpc` chart are [here](https://github.com/iter8-tools/hub/tree/main/charts/load-test-grpc).